 Temp work can also be an opportunity to expand your skills, experience and professional network.
 Learn how to make the most of temporary positions and stand out on your next assignment.

 Employers are continuing to take advantage of the benefits temporary workers offer them as well.
 This means that professionals across a range of disciplines can expect more opportunities for temporary work assignments in the coming years.
-Sure, the length of your temporary assignments may vary, but each offers an excellent opportunity for you to not only benefit your career, but to make a great impression.
+Sure, the length of your temporary assignments may vary, but each temp job offers an excellent opportunity for you to not only benefit your career, but to make a great impression.
 And standing out while making a great impression will help you land the best temporary work assignments with the most desirable employers.

 How to make a great impression on temporary work assignments

 Try these 10 steps to stand out on your next temporary work assignment (for the right reasons!) and boost your career:

 This is one of the most basic pieces of job advice out there, yet it always bears repeating — because many employees don’t arrive to work on time!
 For the purposes of any job, “on time” usually means arriving about five or 10 minutes early.

 If you like to say hello at the water cooler, drop off your lunch or do any small tasks before getting started on your actual job duties, 10 or 15 minutes early may be more appropriate.
 Arriving “on time” means starting work on time.
 So take the necessary steps to ensure you’re starting work on time every day.

 Even for experienced professionals, every job comes with a bit of training.
 Take notes, ask questions and show that you’re truly interested in learning the right way to do things at your employer.

 Show a genuine interest in your coworkers and be friendly.
 Even for a one week or 30-day assignment, being approachable and friendly is always appreciated, and is more likely to earn you a favorable review.